 For ease of use, once per week, the Department of Education will publish a Level of Community Transmission Table identifying the level of community transmission in each county over the most recent 7-day reporting period.

 If fewer than 10 new cases are reported in a county in the most recent 7-day reporting period, the county will automatically qualify as exhibiting a low level of community transmission.

 *For all instructional models, it may be appropriate for a school entity to provide in-person instruction for targeted student populations (e.g., students with disabilities, English Learners, etc.) regardless of grade.

 A county's corresponding threshold may change week-by-week as incidence and percent positivity rates rise and fall.
 In order to confirm stability of county transmission, when a county's corresponding threshold changes, school entities should wait to see the results from the next 7-day reporting period before considering a change to their instructional models.
 To ensure the most effective transition for students, it may be appropriate for a school to wait even longer, up to a full marking period, to transition to an instructional model that increases in-person instruction.

 It is important to note that a significant and/or widespread outbreak may require moving to a more remote-based model more quickly.

 The Department of Health will provide proactive consultative assistance to school entities should such an outbreak occur.

 Instructional Model Definitions

 Various terms are used to describe the manner by which schools reduce the transmission of disease through alternative instructional models.
-No matter which instructional model a school entity has selected, schools must implement the Health and Safety Plans approved by their local governing body and all associated mitigation strategies, including applicable orders of the Secretary of Health.
+No matter which instructional model a school entity has selected, schools must implement the Health and Safety Plans approved by their local governing body and posted on their websites, and all associated mitigation strategies, including applicable orders of the Secretary of Health.

 For the purpose of these recommendations, the following terms are used: